 Bride’s Survival Guide: Before, During And After The Wedding Bridesmaids Duties Checklist

-If your best friend has asked you to be a bridesmaid, then you know that it is a tremendous honor to be invited,to stand with your loved ones while they are adorned in the best wedding dress.
-But you could be asking yourself, what will be your duties and responsibilities?
+If your best friend has asked you to be a bridesmaid, keep in mind this is a tremendous honor!
+You’ve probably been chosen because you’re the peanut butter to the bride’s jelly or you’ve had some experience and know what it’s like to be adorned in the best wedding dress.
+But you could be asking yourself, what will be your duties and responsibilities this time around?

 The following are the bridesmaid’s duties before, during and after the wedding that you should be aware of.